Modern Slavery and Human Trafficking statement 2022

 Suppliers must also sign up to our code of conduct which prohibits forced or child labour and we continue to embed clauses within our supplier contracts to ensure that the supplier signs up to and agrees with our policies in all legal contracts.

-BNP Paribas and BNP Paribas Personal Finance have extensive and rigorous risk management and compliance processes in place in the company.
+BNP Paribas Personal Finance has extensive and rigorous risk management and compliance processes in place in the company.
 Modern slavery and human trafficking risk is included in these risk management and compliance processes, and will be managed and monitored on an ongoing basis by the company’s risk function in conjunction with other relevant business functions.

 Awareness and Training